khnumdev/dist-app-tutorial/README.md

 # **Index**

-Of course!
-Here's the updated markdown for the index covering Part 1, Part 2, and Part 3:

----

-# **Index**

 1. [Part 1: Creating a Web App to Submit Blender Jobs](#part-1-creating-a-web-app-to-submit-blender-jobs)
    - [Introduction](#introduction)
    - [Step 1: Setting Up the Environment](#step-1-setting-up-the-environment)